Dalhousie Tigers

 The Dalhousie Tigers are the men's and women's athletic teams that represent Dalhousie University in Halifax, Nova Scotia, Canada.
 The Tigers field 14 varsity teams with seven men's teams and seven women's teams that primarily compete in the Atlantic University Sport conference of U Sports.
 The university also offers numerous intramural and club sports that are available to students, staff, alumni, and Dalpex members.

 Varsity teams

+While technically not considered a varsity team, Dalhousie has a university ringette team which competes annually in the Canadian national University Challenge Cup.

 Men's basketball

 The Tigers men's basketball program has won nine AUS conference championships, including seven within nine years (from the 2014–15 season to 2021–22).
 In the National Tournament, the Tigers won a bronze medal in 2017 and a silver medal in 2020.
 The team plays their home games at the Dalplex fieldhouse.

 Women's basketball

 The Tigers women's basketball team has finished as conference champions 11 times, with the most recent coming in the 2000–01 season.
 Historically, the team has won a silver medal in the U Sports women's basketball championship in 1980 and a bronze medal in 1982.
 The team plays their home games at the Dalplex fieldhouse.